 Every January and February, our famous scion exchanges are held at local chapters.
 There are generally demonstrations of various grafting techniques as well.
 Sharpen up your knife and create your very own Franken-tree.
 Click here for dates and locations.

 …will be open for entries on April 1st.
-This is the 1st place winner: Eugenia multicostata from Antonio Morschbacker of Rio de Janiero, Brazil.
+This is the 2016 first place winner: Eugenia multicostata from Antonio Morschbacker of Rio de Janiero, Brazil.
 Click here for all the amazing winners from the 2016 contest.
 For online submissions, please click here to go to the Fruit Shoot 2017 page in our Gallery.
 Then click on Add Items on the upper left side of that screen.

 What a splendid festival this was!
 If you were lucky enough to be there, send us pictures/comments about your favorite parts.
 If you missed it, stay tuned for the Festival of Fruit 2017.